fubinf/sedrila/docs/students.md

 commit.
 If you finished the task, this can be left empty.
 If the task is still incomplete, describe what you did that is new in this commit.
+A precision of five or ten minutes will be good enough.
+(An additional long commit message after an empty line is possible as well.)

-Decimal hours are possible as well:
+Beware: Decimal hours are possible as well, but are not recommended.

-`%SomeTask 2.75h description words`

-This entry means 2 hours and 45 minutes.
+`%SomeTask 2.75h description words` would mean 2 hours and 45 minutes, so make sure you get the colon right or else your data will be distorted.
 When `sedrila` creates a work time report for you, it will use decimal hours.